meilisearch/documentation/reference/api/typo_tolerance.md

 #### `enabled`

-Whether the typo tolerance is enabled or not.
+Whether typo tolerance is enabled or not.

 #### `disableOnAttributes`